Dhonowlgos

 - Lifestyle: Deacons lived among the people they serve, maintaining households and participating in community life.
 They were responsible for teaching, conducting religious services, and offering pastoral care.

-- Merchants and Artisans:
+- Merchants and Artisans

 - Description: Skilled tradespeople and business owners, Merchants and Artisans were the backbone of the Dhonowlgos economy.
 They produced high-quality goods, such as pottery, textiles, furniture, tools, machinery and weapons, and engage in trade and formed part of a burgeoning class of industry owners with wealth rivalling the tribal nobility.